lukejharmon/lanyon/chapters_preref/chapter13_chardiv_pre.md

 We now need to consider the change in the likelihood as we step backwards through time in the tree [@Maddison2007-vu].
 We will consider some very small time interval $\Delta t$, and later use differential equations to find out what happens in the limit as this interval goes to zero (Figure 13.2).
 Since we will eventually take the limit as $\Delta t \to 0$, we can assume that the time interval is so small that, at most, one event (speciation, extinction, or character change) has happened in that interval, but never more than one.
 We will calculate the probability of the observed data given that the character is in each state at time $t$, again measuring time backwards from the present day.
 In other words, we are considering the probability of the observed data if, at time t, the character state were in state 0 [$p_0 (t)$] or state 1 [$p_1 (t)$].
 For now, we can assume we know these probabilities, and try to calculate updated probabilities at some earlier time $t+\Delta t$: $p_0 (t+\Delta t)$ and $p_1 (t+\Delta t)$.

 ![Figure 13.2.
 Illustration of calculations of probabilities of part of the data descended from node N (red) moving along a branch in the tree.
 Starting with values for the probability at time $t$, we calculate the probability at time $t + \Delta t$, moving towards the root of the tree.
-From Maddison et al. [-@Maddison2007-vu].]({{ site.baseurl }}/images/figure13-2.png)
+Redrawn from Maddison et al. [-@Maddison2007-vu].
+Image by the author, can be reused under a [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/) license.]({{ site.baseurl }}/images/figure13-2.png)

 To calculate $p_0 (t+\Delta t)$ and $p_1 (t+\Delta t)$, we consider all of the possible things that could happen in a time interval $\Delta t$ along a branch in a phylogenetic tree that are compatible with our dataset [Figure 13.2; @Maddison2007-vu].
 First, nothing at all could have happened; second, our character state could have changed; and third, there could have been a speciation event.
 This last event might seem incorrect, as we are only considering changes along branches in the tree and not at nodes.
 If we did not reconstruct any speciation events at some point along a branch, then how could one have taken place?
 The answer is that a speciation event could have occurred but all taxa descended from that branch have since gone extinct.
 We must also consider the possibility that either the right or the left lineage went extinct following the speciation event; that is why the speciation event probabilities appear twice in Figure 13.2 [@Maddison2007-vu].

 ![Figure 13.3.
-The four scenarios under which a lineage with state 0 at time $t + \Delta t$ can yield the data descended from node N. From Maddison et al. [-@Maddison2007-vu].]({{ site.baseurl }}/images/figure13-3.png)
+The four scenarios under which a lineage with state 0 at time $t + \Delta t$ can yield the data descended from node N. Redrawn from Maddison et al. [-@Maddison2007-vu].
+Image by the author, can be reused under a [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/) license.]({{ site.baseurl }}/images/figure13-3.png)

 We can write an equation for these updated probabilities.
 We will consider the probability that the character is in state 0 at time $t+\Delta t$; the equation for state 1 is similar [@Maddison2007-vu].